 The map sheet is along the eastern edge of the Penticton (082E) sheet, northwest of the Rossland Camp and northeast of the Greenwood Camp.
 The Franklin gold camp is located immediately north of the map sheet.
 Recent exploration activity has been moderate throughout the area, concentrated mainly in the Franklin Camp and south into the Deer Park sheet, and in the southern part of the map sheet.

-In addition to mapping, the project will include compilation of all geological data, from assessment report, government maps and unpublished industry maps and reports.
-All data will be compiled in digital format, integrating stream geochemical data with geological maps and published regional geophysical surveys.
-This data will provide a framework for evaluation of metal, primarily gold, targets within the area.
+In addition to mapping, the project includes compilation of all geological data, from assessment report, government maps and unpublished industry maps and reports.
+The compiled data is in digital format, integrating stream geochemical data with geological maps and published regional geophysical surveys.
+This data provides a framework for evaluation of metal, primarily gold, targets within the area.
 Mineral deposit site visits, and an update of occurrences for BC MINFILE will provide a base and impetus for renewed and continued exploration.

-The area is one of the few areas in south-eastern British Columbia that has not been blanket staked, and hence release of new data will hopefully spur further grassroots prospecting here and in adjoining areas.
-A new geological map and reports, as well as new models for Tertiary-age gold mineralization, should focus exploration activity in an area of British Columbia that, due in part to past limited access, lack of recent government or university input, and poorly understood geology, is historically underexplored.
+A geological map and reports, as well as new models for Tertiary-age gold mineralization, should focus exploration activity in an area of British Columbia that, due in part to past limited access, lack of recent government or university input, and poorly understood geology, is historically underexplored.
 This is despite large and well-known gold camps to the northwest (Franklin), southwest (Greenwood) and southeast (Rossland).